Guild of One-Name Studies

-A newsletter 'Tottas News' is issued on a biannual basis and is available to all interested persons on request.
-The current circulation is about 90.
+A newsletter 'Tottas News' was issued on a biannual basis between 2001 and 2015.
+It is now available on CD to all interested persons on request.

 * From the town of Tutbury in Staffordshire which took its name from the Anglo Saxon chieftain called Totta whence the stronghold of Toteberie or Tuttebury was formed ie ( Tottaâs Castle).
 In medieval records the town of Tutbury is sometimes also referred to as Tudbury and Tutesbury.

 * From an extinct village in South Yorkshire called Todber that is the hill of a man named Totta.
 It is stated that the inhabitants took the name Tudberrie.

 In either case the name is a locative one and derived from a place name.

 So far definite identification back to Flintham, Nottinghamshire in 1656 has shown all of the names within the original worldwide study are indeed of one unique family.
 The earliest records for Tudsbury are found in the Manor Court Rolls for Edwinstowe, Nottinghamshire in the 16th century.
 This name variation does not appear to exist in the Medieval Rolls of the 13th & 14th century although the deviant Tutesbury can occasionally found.

 Today I believe there are about a total of about 200 people worldwide whose names fall within this study.

 Tudbury and Tudsbury in England and USA, Tudberry in England and Australia, Todbury in England, Tutbury in New Zealand and Australia.